GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-10.md

 As soon as you introduce breaking changes, they might decide to stick with the last working version indefinitely.
-As an example of a popular library that took a long time to upgrade, Hadoop introduced Guava 11.0.2 into its dependency in May of 2012, but didn't upgrade it to a later version until March of 2017 (nearly five years later).
+As an example of a popular library that took a long time to upgrade, Hadoop had introduced Guava 11.0.2 into its dependency in May of 2012, but didn't upgrade it to a later version until March of 2017 (nearly five years later).

 Changes to your API surface that customers don't have to incorporate into their